burrows99/ai-melanoma-detection/README.md

 2.  **Model Weights for `app.py`:**
     The Gradio application (`app.py`) expects pre-trained weights at `result/weights/gradcam.pth`.
 If training a new model, update this path in `app.py` or rename the saved model accordingly.

+## Limitations and Responsible Use

+- This project is for research/education.
+It is **not** a medical device and must **not** be used for diagnosis without clinical validation.
+- Grad-CAM indicates salient regions but does not guarantee causal features.
+- Performance depends on dataset quality and distribution; always validate on your target population.

 ## Running the Application